 Boundary Line Adjustment- A minor modification up to ¼ acre in size, which will merge a portion of one lot to the neighboring lot but not create an additional lot.

-Comprehensive Plan- A comprehensive plan prepared by the Planning Board pursuant to Section 272-A of the Town Law which indicates the general locations recommended for various functional classes of public works, places, and structures, and for general physical development of the Town, and includes any unit or part of such plan separately prepared and any amendment to such plan or parts thereof.
+Comprehensive Plan- Materials, prepared by the Town pursuant to Section 272-a of Town Law, written and/or graphic, including but not limited to maps, charts, studies, Resolutions, reports and other descriptive material that identify the goals, objectives, principles, guidelines, policies, standards, devices and instruments for the immediate and long-range protection, enhancement, growth and development of the Town.

 Construction Drawings- These include plans, profiles, and typical cross-sections, as required, showing the proposed location, size and type of roads, sidewalks, curbs, road lighting standards, trees, watermains, sanitary sewers and storm drains, pavements and sub-base, manholes, catch basins, and other facilities.

-Driveway- A roadway extending from the edge of a road surface to its terminus.
+Driveway- A private area which can be driven on giving access from a road to a building on abutting grounds.

-Easement - Aauthorization by a property owner for the use by another, and for a specified purpose, on any designated part of their property.
+Easement authorization in writing by a property owner for the use by another, and for a specified purpose, on any designated part of their property.

 Engineer, Licensed Professional Engineer - A person licensed as a professional engineer by the State of New York.